-The Emilia-Romagna region is found between the Po River, the Adriatic Sea and the Appennino chain of mountains that forms Italy's backbone.
-The string of major cities in a northwest to southeast trending line you see on our Emilia-Romagna map is in the flat Po Valley, linked by the A1 Autostrada and a railway line that starts in Milan and continues to the coast.
-There are airports at Bologna (Aeroporto G. Marconi), Rimini (Federico Felini International Airport), and Parma with flights to Italian cities and other parts of Europe.
+The Emilia-Romagna region is set between the Po River, the Adriatic Sea, and the Appennino chain of mountains that forms Italy's backbone.
+The string of major cities in a northwest to southeast trending line you see on the map featured here is in the flat Po Valley, linked by the A1 Autostrada and a railway line that starts in Milan and continues to the coast.
+There are airports at Bologna (Aeroporto G. Marconi), Rimini (Federico Fellini International Airport), and Parma, with flights to Italian cities and other parts of Europe.

-The regional cuisine of the Emilia-Romagna is considered to be the best in Italy.
-Wonderful ingredients come from the region, including the famous ham called Prosciutto di Parma, Parmigiano-Reggiano cheese, and Balsamic Vinegar of Modena....
+Even among Italians, the regional cuisine of the Emilia-Romagna is considered to be the best in Italy.
+Wonderful ingredients come from the region, including the famous ham called Prosciutto di Parma, plus Parmigiano-Reggiano cheese, and Balsamic Vinegar of Modena.
 Some production centers for these foods near Parma and Modena are open to visitors.

 The Castles of Parma and Piacenza

-Eastern Emilia-Romagna has several historic cites, castles, ceramics and mosaics, beaches, and outstanding cuisine.
+Eastern Emilia-Romagna has several historic sites and castles, plus beaches, outstanding cuisine and centers for the production of ceramics and mosaics.
 Here's our suggested itinerary for enjoying a few days in the eastern Emilia-Romagna, from Bologna to Rimini.Continue to 2 of 3 below.

 02 of 03

-Bologna is the largest city in the Emilia-Romagna.
-Called the "red city" because of the use of red bricks in its architecture and for its politics, the city is one of the richest and the oldest in Italy and it's also home to one of the oldest universities.
-There's always something interesting going on in Bologna, from the giant medieval towers tilting precariously in the center of the city to the lively marketplace and the central square, Piazza Maggiore.
+- Bologna is the largest city in Emilia-Romagna.
+Called the "red city" because of the use of red bricks in its architecture and for its leftist politics, the city is one of the richest and oldest in Italy and it's also home to one of the oldest universities.
+There's a young, lively vibe here, plus lots to see, from the giant medieval towers tilting precariously in the center of the city to the lively marketplace and the central square, Piazza Maggiore.

-Ferrara is a walled Renaissance city with a castle, a beautiful 12th-century cathedral, and good examples of Romanesque and Gothic architecture.
-During the Renaissance, Ferrara was an intellectual and artistic center, designed according to the late fifteenth century principles of the "ideal city".
+- Ferrara is a walled Renaissance city with a castle, a beautiful 12th-century cathedral, and good examples of Romanesque and Gothic architecture.
+During the Renaissance, Ferrara was an intellectual and artistic center, designed according to the late 15th-century principles of the "ideal city".
 It's part of the UNESCO Quadrilateral of historic towns.

-Ravenna is famous for its mosaics.
-Once the western capital of the Roman Empire, Ravenna has stunning 5th-6th-centuryy mosaics inside its ancient churches and monuments.
+- Ravenna is famous for its mosaics.
+Once the western capital of the Roman Empire, Ravenna has stunning Byzantine-style, 5th-6th-century mosaics inside its ancient churches and monuments.

 03 of 03